 Visitors who want to learn about the artistic history of Barcelona will be glad to hear that there are several free walking tours covering this subject.

-On these outings, you’ll learn about how artists such as Antoni Gaudi and Picasso contributed to the artistic movement of modernism and see sites that were inspired by their vision.
+On these outings, you’ll learn about how architects and artists such as Antoni Gaudi and Pablo Picasso contributed to the artistic movement of modernism.

 These tours explain the representations of symbolism and help guests to understand the significance of the art and architecture they will see along the way.